Sebastien-VZN/auroria_link/README.md

 > This project is currently in active development.
 Bugs and unexpected behaviors are therefore likely.
 All feedback is welcome.

+> **📧 Email limitation:** Microsoft email addresses (Outlook, Hotmail, Live) are currently blocked due to Microsoft blacklisting my server IP.
+Please use Gmail or other email providers for registration and 2FA.
+Also check your spam folder if you don't receive the verification email.

 ---

 ### ✨ Key Features